youyifong/tsp/README.md

 ## Compute distance from cell center to a boundary polyline

-Appends a dist2boundary column of the shortest distance from cell centers to the boundary to the input csv file and save as a new _d2b.csv file.
+Appends shortest distance from cell centers to boundary lines as new columns and save as a new _d2b.csv file.

-> python -m tsp adddist2line --cells masks.csv  --boundaryroi boundary.roi
+> python -m tsp dist2boundary --cells masks.csv  --boundaryroi boundary.roi  --saveas col_name

 - --cells: a csv file containing the cell center coordinates

-- --boundaryroi: an roi file defining the boundary
+- --boundaryroi: roi files defining the boundary, can be either [file1.roi,file2.roi] or 'file*.roi'

 ## Compute region membership

+Appends region membership as new columns and save as a new _regmem.csv file.

 > python -m tsp regionmembership --cells masks.csv  --regionroi [region1.roi,region2.roi]

 - --cells: a csv file containing the cell center coordinates

-- --boundaryroi: an roi file defining the boundary
+- --boundaryroi: roi files defining the boundary, can be either [file1.roi,file2.roi] or 'file*.roi'